lifegadget/ui-icon/README.md

 ## Repo Contribution

-We're open to your creative suggestions but please move past the "idea" stage and send us a PR so we can incorporate your ideas without killing ourselves. :)
+We are open to your creative suggestions but please move past the "idea" stage and send us a PR so we can incorporate your ideas without killing ourselves. :)

 ## Licensing